Transportation Planning & Environmental Analysis

 Environmental Permits – Bat Habitat Surveys, Wetland Delineations & More

 The other thing is just identifying what permits are necessary, early.
 So you go out and you do the wetland delineations very early in the project.
-You kind of do a very preliminary design and you find out the impact area of your project and then go out and do that field work.
-So then, you know if you have a wetland impacts for example, or what other kinds of permits you’re going to need.
+You kind of do a very preliminary design and you find out the impact area of your project and then go out and do that fieldwork.
+So then, you know if you have wetland impacts, for example, or what other kinds of permits you’re going to need.
 Because a lot of times, one of the hurdles that we overcome is just the long review time frames that some of these things take.
 And they’re kind of unknown time frames too.
 I mean, we kind of have ideas, but that doesn’t necessarily mean that you’re going to have it back in 90 days every time or six months every time.
-So you have to build those into your project schedules and that can be difficult to plan for.
+So you have to build those into your project schedules, and that can be difficult to plan for.

 Bat habitat surveys are something we can do a year around.
 So, just like you said, if we can get that done early on in the process, especially when we’re dealing with transportation projects.
-These public projects that have a very set in stone letting process.
-Especially when we’re talking about DOT projects and even a lot of the local municipalities also have that letting schedule.
-To be able to know when they’re going to let that project, when the final design is, and working backwards so early on we can figure out where we need to complete these studies within your design parameters in order to get the trees cut down.
+These public projects have a set-in-stone letting process.
+Especially when we’re talking about DOT projects, and even a lot of the local municipalities also have that letting schedule.
+To be able to know when they’re going to let that project, when the final design is, and working backward, so early on we can figure out where we need to complete these studies within your design parameters to get the trees cut down.

 And then your second topic permitting, every project anymore has some type of environmental permit.
-There could be just the simple stormwater pollution plan and NPDES permit for construction activities, all the way up to the U.S. Army Corps of Engineers individual permit.
-There could be a significant additional permitting requirements with individual permits such as, Endangered Species act, cultural resources survey, regulated materials, everything that really falls under the umbrella of NEPA.
+There could be just the simple stormwater pollution plan, and NPDES permit for construction activities, all the way up to the U.S. Army Corps of Engineers individual permit.
+There could be significant additional permitting requirements with individual permits such as the Endangered Species act, cultural resources survey, regulated materials, everything that falls under the umbrella of NEPA.
 So again, when the environmental services team comes in and works with you early on in that planning phase and that early concept phase, we can help speed that process up for you and ultimately get the client to stay on their schedule.

 Yeah, I would agree.
 I think having that single point of contact with the regulatory agencies really provides value to the team as well as to the client, ultimately.
 I can think back at some of the projects that you and I have worked on, Gabe, where had it maybe been a different team?
 The relationships might not be there.
 Where we can talk to the Corps of Engineers early on and get their feedback to know what type of permit we’re going to need.
 Or persuade them in a manner that let’s try to go after that nationwide permit for a particular bridge project or a long roadway project.
 Or segment it out, so we have some different phases and work through the permitting process.